Azure/terraform-azurerm-avm-res-devopsinfrastructure-pool/README.md

 ### <a name="input_fabric_profile_sku_name"></a> [fabric\_profile\_sku\_name](#input\_fabric\_profile\_sku\_name)

-Description: The SKU name of the fabric profile, make sure you have enough quota for the SKU, the CPUs are multiplied by the `maximumConcurrency` value, make sure you request enough quota, defaults to 'Standard\_D2ads\_v5' which has 2 vCPU Cores. so if maximumConcurrency is 2, you will need quota for 4 vCPU Cores and so on.
+Description: The SKU name of the fabric profile, make sure you have enough quota for the SKU, the CPUs are multiplied by the `maximum_concurrency` value, make sure you request enough quota, defaults to 'Standard\_D2ads\_v5' which has 2 vCPU Cores. so if maximum\_concurrency is 2, you will need quota for 4 vCPU Cores and so on.

 Type: `string`